 A sound insulation test is a measure of how much sound gets transmitted from one room to another, for rooms which are either next to each other (party wall sound insulation) or one above the other (sound insulation between floors).

 As a responsible developer you want to make sure that the sound insulation between dwellings is of a good enough standard to stop future occupants disturbing each other.
 It is also covered by Building Regulations Approved Document E which requires testing to be carried out to demonstrate ‘reasonable resistance to sound from other parts of the same building and from adjoining buildings’.
-This is defined by a noise index specified in British Standard BS EN ISO 717.
+This is defined by single figure noise indices specified in British Standard BS EN ISO 717.

 Sometimes a leaseholder, or even a tenant, may ask us to carry out such testing if they feel that their landlord is not providing a good enough standard of sound insulation between residential units.
 We can provide expert evidence on this in cases of dispute.

-The person carrying out the building work should arrange for sound insulation testing to be carried out by a test body with appropriate third-party accreditation in accordance with Approved Document E states that.
-This includes members, such as ourselves, of the Association of Noise Consultants Registration Scheme.
+Approved Document E (ADE) specifies that the person carrying out building work should arrange for sound insulation testing to be carried out by a test body with appropriate third-party accreditation.
+This includes laboratories, such as ourselves, with UKAS accreditation (Lab No. 9452) to carry out pre-completion testing in accordance with the requirements of ADE.

 In simple terms, the test involves making a noise in one room and measuring how much noise/sound can be measured in the room next door, or above and below.
 A measurement of impact sound transmission is also made by using a ‘tapping machine’ on the floor and measuring the level in the room below.